 Given the popularity of its piggies, it is perhaps surprising that NatWest stopped the promotion back in 1988.

 However, according to a bank spokesman, it was simply felt that the offer had run its course.
 It was replaced by the World Saver Account, in which the account holder was given a panda money box and cash was donated to the World Wildlife Fund.

 If you do fancy dipping your snout in the collectable piggy bank trough, “it’s worth seeing what you can find at car boot sales and jumble sales,” says Mr van-Drunick.
-“But don’t spend more than £10 on one.”
+“But in your quest to make money collecting Natwest piggy banks, don’t spend more than £10 on one.”

 If you use search engines on the web, he recommends that you don’t type in “NatWest” before “piggy bank”.

 “It inevitably means that the owner expects a higher price [as they know their value].”

 From £10 for Woody to £175 for an excellent Cousin Wesley.

 Useful links and contacts

 - The Official International Wade Collectors’ Club